giuseppeg/giuseppeg.github.com/_posts/2020-12-14-blocking-async-javascript.md

 Recently I found myself researching for ways to run an async function in the main thread in a blocking and synchronous fashion.

-The reason why I went on this journey is that a Babel plugin of mine needs to call an async function to perform some work but Babel doesn't really provide an asynchronous API and therefore node visitors must be synchronous.
+The reason why I went on this journey is that a Babel plugin of mine needs to call an async function to perform some work, but Babel doesn't really provide an asynchronous API and therefore node visitors must be synchronous.

 ## Shared Memory and Mutex to the Rescue